Kaeppel’s Sector Seasonality Strategy

 Is the outperformance of the Sector Seasonality strategy weakening overall?

-In summary, evidence from simple tests indicates that Kaeppel’s Sector Seasonality strategy may offer persistent average market outperformance.
+In summary, evidence from simple tests indicates that Kaeppel’s Sector Seasonality strategy may offer persistent average market outperformance (but is not attractive over the last three years).

 Cautions regarding findings include: